Enabling discovery of gravitationally lensed explosive transients: a new method to build an all-sky watch-list of groups and clusters of galaxies: Introduction

+An intriguing candidate multiply imaged SN, AT2016jka \citep[or SN Requiem,][]{Rodney21}, has a much longer predicted time delay of $\sim20$ years between its first and final image.
+This final image of the SN is predicted to appear in an image of the lensed host galaxy close to the core of the cluster lens.
+Any possible future estimates of $H_0$ from this system would benefit from the smaller fractional uncertainty achievable from such a long arrival time difference.
+More broadly, lensed transients with more precise and accurate measurements will help to suppress the uncertainties in $H_0$ obtained from time delay cosmography \citep[e.g.][]{BirrerTreu21}.

+In addition to these, many singly-imaged -- but gravitationally magnified -- lensed SNe have also been reported in the literature \citep{Goobar09SinglImgSN,Amanullah11SinglImgSN,clashSingleImgSN,Rodney15SingImgSN,Rubin18SinglImgSN}.
+Detections of these objects still benefit from lens magnification and can still be used to help constrain models of their lens, however single images do not enable measurements of cosmological parameters.

-One observing strategy for finding lensed transients follows a watchlist-based approach, whereby wide-field survey telescopes routinely scan the sky for transient events and compare their locations with a list of lens coordinates.
-Those sufficiently nearby a lens are then flagged for further investigation and follow-up observations.
+One observing strategy for finding lensed transients follows a watchlist-based approach, whereby wide-field survey telescopes routinely scan the sky for transient events and compare their locations with a list of lens coordinates. {A complete lens watchlist would encompass as many potential lenses as possible across the entire mass range from massive galaxies to clusters, and should span the entire sky in order to maximise prospects of finding lensed sources.} {However, previous contents of potential watchlists are limited by either the footprint of particular surveys or to lenses selected according to source-plane selection methods -- i.e. objects identified from magnitude-limited searches for arc features.
+This motivates the need for a more general method to identify potential lenses, in order to populate a lensed transient watchlist.}

+When transient detections have been made sufficiently nearby a lens within the watchlist, they are flagged for further investigation and follow-up observations.
 This technique works to filter out candidate lensed transients from the increasingly large number of events detected nightly by wide-field surveys like those conducted currently by the Zwicky Transient Facility \citep[ZTF,][]{ZTF}, and that will soon commence with Rubin's LSST.
-In addition, this method allows lensed transients to be identified even if they have multiple images arriving on timescales shorter than the discovery survey's cadence, or if multiply imaged transients have only one detectable image due to variances in magnification.
-This is advantageous as lensed transients with these properties would evade detection by a search that instead looks for multiple images by way of detecting spatially coincident transient events within a wide-field survey that are separated by some time delay.
+In addition, the watchlist method allows lensed transients to be identified even if they have multiple images arriving on timescales shorter than the discovery survey's cadence, or if multiply-imaged transients have only one detectable image due to variances in magnification.
+This is advantageous, as lensed transients with these properties would evade detection by a search that instead looks for multiple images by way of detecting spatially coincident transient events within a wide-field survey that are separated by some time delay.